alexhkurz/coronavirus-in-R/lessons/lesson-01/lesson-01.md

 (Time for some music?
 I wrote this listening to [London Calling](https://www.youtube.com/watch?v=hZw23sWlyG0&list=PLkLimRXN6NKzoSccJhADNW42Ayxf7mYwF&index=8))

-Make your own exercises.
+**Data analysis:** - Make your own exercises.
 Choose different countries, or different time ranges.
 Look at the data with your naked eyes.
 You will find that not for all countries there is reliable data.
 Etc, etc, …

-If you want to just work with the naked code use the file [lesson-01.R](lesson-01.R).
+  - If you want to just work with the naked code use the file [lesson-01.R](lesson-01.R).
 Load it into Rstudio, make sure you see the Console window in the lower left and execute a line in lesson-01.R by entering ctrl-enter (Windows) or command-return (Mac).

+**R programming:**

+  - [Data Frame: Create, Append, Select, Subset](https://www.guru99.com/r-data-frames.html) has a concise summary of how to extract data from a data frame.
+Be sure to paste the code examples into the Console and experiment with your own variations.

 ## Further reading